pablobarbera/voter-files/README.md

 - :disappointed: No information online about how to acquire voter file

-### :disappointed: Alabama
+### Alabama

-I couldn't find anything on the website of the [Secretary of State](http://www.sos.alabama.gov/).
+The [Secretary of State](https://www.sos.alabama.gov/alabama-votes) links to an [interactive site](https://www.alabamainteractive.org/sos/voter/voterWelcome.action) that searches by multiple critiera and provides an instant price.
+As of March 2021, there were 3.5M active voters for a cost of $35K.

 ### Alaska